 - Social Change: participate in foundational learning activities, learn about advocacy and activism, and obtain resources to make access, health, and social justice a reality for medically underserved populations.

 Conference exhibitors have a unique opportunity to interact and network with healthcare professionals from across the Northwest.
-Exhibit tables are still available.
-Click here to read more about NWRPCA exhibitor opportunities.
+Exhibit tables are available.

 In support of helping health center staff, clinicians, administration, and board of directors pursue professional development, NWRPCA conferences are a consistent source of continuing education units (CEU).
 Each forum typically offers CEU in continuing nursing education (CNE) and continuing medical education (CME).

 CEU certificates are accessed online.
 Conference attendees will be sent an email after the conference with instructions on how to process your CEU online.
 You will be responsible for completing the process online and printing your certificate.